 Indeed, you’ll get ebonized pegs and fingerboard, an alloy tailpiece with four built-in fine tuners, as well as a wood stick bow with genuine horsehair.
 Casual players might do just fine with the kit as it is, but you might want to change the bow with a higher quality one if you have high aspirations.
 That said, everything about this cello is satisfactory, and you’ll even get a convenient carrying bag, should you want to take it anywhere.
 For more amazing and affordable instruments like this, check out our guide to the best electronic drum kits.

 Comes with rosin and extra set of strings

 - Weight16 pounds

 Moving forward with our list, the D Z Strad is one of the best cellos for beginners around.
 It is designed with students in mind, and even if it isn’t cheap, it brings the performance newbies need.
 Easy to play, this cello is made from high-quality wood and presents hand carved pegs and tailpiece.
 An ebony fingerboard and fittings enhance its aesthetics, while the wood stick bow with genuine horsehair delivers a warm and round tone.

 Besides the spruce top and maple back and sides, this cello also stands out thanks to the exquisite finish.
 You can expect outstanding playability that will surely keep you motivated as you’re learning.
 Students apart, the instrument is also a good choice for amateurs who don’t want to spend a fortune but who still want to buy a cello that’s truly worth it.
 Beautiful and dependable, this cello is one of your best bets for casual playing and learning.
-Our guide to the best headphone amplifiers features more quality products for musicians, so check them out.
+Our guide to the best mandolins features more quality instruments, so check them out.